omniosorg/omniosorg.github.io/_docs/info/isc-dhcp.md

 8. Declares the default gateway that is valid for the network or subnet specified before the opening **{** bracket.

-9. Specifies the hardware MAC address of a client so that the DHCP server can recognize the client when it makes a request.
+9. Specifies the hardware MAC address of a client so that the DHCP server can recognise the client when it makes a request.

 10. Specifies that this host should always be given the same IP address.
 Using the hostname is correct, since the DHCP server will resolve the hostname before returning the lease information.